 What about future prospects?

-Some posts are offered as contracts to work on a particular project for a fixed period of about three years.
+Job vacancies are often offered for a fixed-term of about three years to work on a particular project.
+Many jobs are based overseas…or at sea!
+It is possible for oceanographers to progress to senior research scientist and management-level positions.
 Experienced marine meteorologists may move into the increasing number of forecasting and consultative services.

 Where can I find out more?

-- pdf Careers in Oceanography and Marine Science (230 KB)
+- IMarEST Careers in Oceanography and Marine Science booklet (230 KB)

 - The Institute of Marine Engineering, Science and Technology (IMarEST) – www.imarest.org